 Why are Maine Alcohol Laws more important than Maine lobster laws?

-Alcohol state laws permit adults age 18 or older to sell beer and wine for off-premises consumption.
-However, Maryland law reflects the myth that drinks of beer, wine, and spirits have different amounts of alcohol.
+Maryland permits adults age to sell beer and wine for off-premises consumption.
+Thus, those 18 or older may do so.
+However, Maryland law reflects the myth that standard drinks of beer, wine, and spirits have different amounts of alcohol.
 Therefore, Maryland law requires sellers of spirits to be at least 21 years old.

 There are many more Maryland Alcohol Laws.
 Protect yourself by knowing them.